camgunz/totaltrash/content/post/gobject_introspection.md

 Unicode redesign is broken) rule it out for almost anything I will ever do.
 I'd rather build a GUI in C++ with wxWidgets or QT, or C and GTK than I would with Python and respective bindings.
 I'd sooner build a website in Go or Java than I would with Python and its frameworks.
-It's CPU and RAM usage rule it out for systems programming, where C/C++/Go/Java shine.
+Its CPU and RAM usage rule it out for systems programming, where C/C++/Go/Java shine.

 These days, all I use Python for are when I need better scripting than what Bash will provide, and to be honest, I'm thinking about improving my Bash